thunderbird89/esf/stories/story-knock-knock.md

 > "They're saying indefinitely, ma'am.
 The Xenari are diverting all available power to keep that bridge operational.
 They'll have it ready the moment we arrive."

 That was something, at least.
 The jump bridge from the Xenari network to Sol was the only way to reach Earth in time to make a difference.
 Standard stargate-to-stargate transit would take weeks.
-But the bridge could fold space, shortening the journey to minutes—if you could reach it.
+But the bridge could fold space, shortening the journey to minutes - if you could reach it.

 Trager moved to the fleet status display.
 Nineteen ships, all showing amber or red indicators on their drive systems.
 They were pushing too hard, running too hot.
 But the alternative was arriving to find Earth already under Ryzak occupation.